kevweldon/HBM2_Avalon_BFM_Simulation/README.md

-Platform Designer example demonstrating Avalon communication from Avalon Bus Functional Model (BFM) to Stratix 10 HBM.
+Platform Designer example demonstrating Avalon communication from Avalon BFM to Stratix 10 HBM.

-First unzip both quartus.zip and sim.zip.
+First unzip both quartus.zip and sim.zip

 To run the simulation on Linux navigate to the ./simulation directory and execute the "runme" script.